logaretm/vee-validate/docs/guide/getting-started.md

 :::danger Component Casing

-The examples will use Pascal case which should work fine if you are using Vue component files (`.vue` or SFC).
-If you plan to use vee-validate with the compiler build you will need to use the kebab case.
+The examples will use Pascal case which should work fine if you are using Vue component files (SFC or `.vue` files).
+If you plan to use vee-validate in the browser build, you will need to use the kebab case.
 The previous example would then be:

 ```html{1,4}
 <validation-provider rules="secret" v-slot="{ errors }">